Moldovan breakaway region appeals to Russia as a spat with the pro-Western government worsens

 He added: “Moldova’s policy and goals regarding Transnistria have remained unchanged over the past decades: to destroy our economic potential, create unbearable living conditions for our citizens … and achieve the dismantling of our statehood.”

-In a 2006 referendum in Moldova, more than 95% of voters backed the option of joining Russia but the ballot wasn’t internationally recognized.
+In a 2006 referendum in Transnistria, more than 95% of voters backed the option of joining Russia, but the ballot wasn’t internationally recognized.
 The U.S. State Department at the time called it a “provocative referendum” that “cannot be taken seriously.”

 Moldova was granted EU candidate status in 2022.
 It was further buoyed in December last year when Brussels said it would open accession negotiations, alongside neighboring Ukraine.

-Note: This story has been corrected to show that the 2006 referendum was held in Transnistria, not in Moldova as a whole.